 This technique requires more tissue to be left behind to supply blood to the nipple area, as the nipples remain attached.
 For those who are wanting the flattest possible chest, T-anchor might not be the best option for you as more tissue needs to be preserved to keep the nipple and areola alive.
 However, if retaining nipple sensation and having nipples, areolas, and chest that can be more full in appearance works for you, then T-anchor might be a good option.

 Note that nipple sensation can be affected during any top surgery procedure and might be diminished as a result or will need recovery from being numb.
 Some patients report gaining back full sensation while others describe a duller feeling of sensation that returns.
-Inverted-T top surgery also has the potential for fewer complications compared to Double Incision because there are no nipple grafts (which do have some risk of infection and loss).
-A note that not all surgeons offer this procedure, so make sure to talk to your surgeon during your consultation about what they offer.
+Inverted-T top surgery also has the potential for fewer complications compared to Double Incision because there are no nipple grafts.
+(Nipple grafts do have some risk of infection and sensory loss).
+Note that not all surgeons offer this procedure, so make sure to talk to your surgeon during your consultation about what they offer.

 The Buttonhole technique is similar to the Inverted-T technique in many ways, except that there is no need for a vertical incision, therefore the nipple and areola don’t need to be placed as a free nipple graft.
 Because of this, it is possible that more density in the chest might remain to preserve sensation, resulting in a more full-appearing chest.

-Buttonhole allows for more breast tissue to be removed through one incision than the keyhole or peri-areolar methods and works to preserve nipple placement, pigmentation, and sensation; however, the surgeon might have less control over the placement of the nipple as with the Double Incision procedure.
-Buttonhole is a good choice for patients with less chest tissue (so require less skin excision) who don’t care as much about complete flatness in their chest, but who want more control over their results than Keyhole or peri-areolar can provide.
+Buttonhole allows for more breast tissue to be removed through one incision than the keyhole or peri-areolar methods and works to preserve nipple placement, pigmentation, and sensation.
+However, the surgeon might have less control over the placement of the nipple as with the Double Incision procedure.
+Buttonhole is a good choice for patients with less chest tissue (so it requires less skin excision) who don’t care as much about complete flatness in their chest but who want more control over their results than Keyhole or peri-areolar can provide.